ngrok/ngrok-javascript/README.md

 ## Connection

-The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method is the most common way to use this library.
+The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) function is the most common way to use this library.
 It will start an ngrok session if it is not already running, and then establish a tunnel to the specified address.
-The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) method returns a promise that resolves to the public URL of the tunnel.
+The [connect](https://ngrok.github.io/ngrok-nodejs/functions/connect.html) function returns a promise that resolves to the public URL of the tunnel.

-With just an integer, the `connect` method will forward to `localhost` on the specified port:
+With just an integer, the `connect` function will forward to `localhost` on the specified port:

 ```jsx
 const url = await ngrok.connect(4242);
 ```

-Or more options can be passed to the `connect` method to customize the connection:
+Or more options can be passed to the `connect` function to customize the connection:

 ```jsx
 const url = await ngrok.connect({addr: 8080, basic_auth: "ngrok:online1line"});